bigbluebutton/bigbluebutton-html-plugin-sdk/samples/sample-whiteboard-toolbar-plugin/README.md

-# Sample Whiteboard Toolbar Plugin
+# Sample Presentation Toolbar Plugin

 ## What is it?

-The Sample Whiteboard Toolbar Plugin serves as a demonstration of how developers can create their own custom plugins.
+The Sample Presentation Toolbar Plugin serves as a demonstration of how developers can create their own custom plugins.
 This plugin includes a button that displays the label "10s."
 When you click on the button, it transforms into a spinner and opens a modal window, providing information about the current presentation and its slide.

 ![Alt Text](./public/assets/plugin.gif)